Thomas Wildcat Alford: Education

-In October 1789, Alford was selected to be enrolled at Hampton Institute in Virginia to learn the traditions and customs of Christian Anglo-Americans in a tribal response to the changing political landscape between white Americans and the native tribes.
+In October 1889, Alford was selected to be enrolled at Hampton Institute in Virginia to learn the traditions and customs of Christian Anglo-Americans in a tribal response to the changing political landscape between white Americans and the native tribes.
 The Shawnee chiefs who sent Alford to Hampton told him his mission was learn the ability to fluently read books, speak English, and understand Anglo-American customs so that he would be able to guide Shawnee responses to federal government actions.
 If he was successful, and maintained his belief in the Shawnee faith, Alford was told that he would become the successor to the chief of his clan.

 Alford enrolled at Hampton under the name Thomas Wildcat; Wildcat being his father's nickname.
 At Hampton he was legally bestowed the name Alford, and added it to the end of the name under which he had enrolled.
 Hampton Institute at the time was a co-educational school with strict militaristic rules and regulations.
 Hampton was not a religious institute in name, but enforced attendance at some manner of church on Sundays and conducted a daily service in the assembly hall.

 Alford converted to Christianity at Hampton and relinquished his claim to eventually become a Shawnee chief.
-He studied at Hampton Institute for three years and upon his graduation, returned to his tribe to a unwelcoming rejection of his conversion to Christianity.
+He studied at Hampton Institute for three years and upon his graduation, returned to his tribe to an unwelcoming rejection of his conversion to Christianity.